 The Bridge of the Golden Wood was selected by the State of Vermont for primary school financial literacy curriculum (careers, business, & money management).
-For gardening tips based on GROW, see below and also https://www.kellysclassroomonline.com/2020/09/grow-karl-beckstrand.html#comment-form.
-Additional ideas for story creation (and recipes) are below.
+See below for gardening tips based on GROW, and lesson plans/activities for writing, vocabulary, history, geography (see free books), art, and food (recipes below).

 In the middle of difficulty lies opportunity - Albert Einstein

-These first money lesson plans are intended to inspire young entrepreneurs, teach children how money is earned, and provide resources for educators and parents for teaching financial concepts.
-Some information may not be suitable for someone your age.
-Be sure to see local and country laws about these and your career and money ideas.
+These first career/money lesson plans are intended to inspire young entrepreneurs, teach children how money is earned, and provide resources for educators and parents for teaching financial concepts.
+Some steps may not be suitable for someone your age (run all plans by an adult).
+Be sure to see local and country laws.
 Nothing herein is intended to be investment or legal advice.

-Author & business owner Karl Beckstrand has included tips he has learned in his Careers for Kids picture book series: (Bright Star, Night Star: An Astronomy Story, Ma MacDonald Flees the Farm, The Bridge of the Golden Wood: A Parable on How to Earn a Living; Great Cape o' Colors - Capa de colores with pronunciation guide) --each written in dyslexic-friendly font.
+Former recruiter & business owner Karl Beckstrand has included tips his Careers for Kids picture book series: (Bright Star, Night Star: An Astronomy Story, Ma MacDonald Flees the Farm, The Bridge of the Golden Wood: A Parable on How to Earn a Living; Great Cape o' Colors - Capa de colores with pronunciation guide) --each written in dyslexic-friendly font.

 Problems & Opportunity - Trouble or Treasure?

-Problems and needs are opportunities to help and can lead to income.
+Problems/needs are opportunities to help and can lead to income.
 Consider the problem the fish had in The Bridge of the Golden Wood.
-To some people, the request for help might have appeared to only be a nuisance--a source of trouble.
-But the boy saw it as a chance to gain AND show his abilities.
-Even when he couldn't see how he might be rewarded, he took the opportunity to help.
+To some people, the request for help might have appeared to only be a bother.
+But the boy saw a chance to gain AND show his abilities.
+Even when he couldn't see how he might be rewarded, he took time to help.

-What did the boy in the book do that helped him to find the treasure?
-(He helped find a solution for those who had problems.)
+What did the boy do that helped him to find treasure?
+(He found a solution for those who had problems—and other people found it valuable.)
 How might you find treasure in trouble?
 See opportunity in every obstacle!

-Do you get ideas for solutions or improve your skills when you help with a problem?
+Do you improve your skills or get new ideas when you help with a problem?
 What if you see a need, fill it, but don’t get paid?
 How do you feel helping someone?
 Pretty good, huh?
-(Some people pay with things or via service.)
-Even without pay, you gain a reputation as a worker, an idea source, or problem solver—plus you get experience to make you more valuable to future customers (you may also get ideas for products/services that could earn money in the future).
+(Sometimes people pay with things or via service.)
+Even without pay, you gain the reputation of a worker, an idea source, or a problem solver—plus you get experience that makes you more valuable to future customers (you may get ideas for products/services that could earn money in the future).
 People remember problem solvers.

 WORKING FOR SOMEONE ELSE

 Work for a friend, family member, or company—or provide a specific service to many people/clients as a contractor (some work requires a license and/or permits).
 As you get older and wiser, your opportunities to earn money increase.
 There is ALWAYS work to be found or something that needs fixing/improving.
-Perhaps the only job you see is not the kind of work you prefer; consider taking it for the experience and to network (meet new people and learn of other opportunities).
+Perhaps the only job you see is not the kind of work you prefer; consider taking it to gain experience, meet new people, and learn of other opportunities.

 Paper route, walk/groom pets, run errands, child care, wash & detail cars, clean houses, move furniture, chop wood, repair bikes.
 Some things—like mowing lawns/landscaping, raking leaves, or shoveling snow—are seasonal and can replace other seasonal activities.

-TIP: If a company you want to work for isn’t hiring, consider volunteering your time.
-This way, you will gain experience and the company will see what a good worker you can be.
+TIP: If a company you want to work for isn’t hiring, consider volunteering there.
+You can gain experience and the company will see what a good worker are.

-What You Get When You Give What if you don’t get the position you want?
-Try volunteering in such a position.
-The organization will learn whether you have what’s required, and you will gain valuable hands-on experience.
-What if they hire you to do menial labor?
+What You Get When You Give What if they hire you to do menial labor?
 Do it cheerfully if there’s an opportunity higher up to work toward.
-Even in a paid role, you should not be aloof of anyone in the organization--regardless of role/pay differences.
+Even in a paid role, you should not be aloof of any labor—or anyone in the organization--regardless of role/pay differences.
 Dress according to organization norms (it's better to be overdressed than dressed down--anywhere).
-Work hard (but don't sacrifice your family life).
+Work hard (but don't sacrifice family life).
 Show an interest in the bottom line (growing company revenue) regardless of your connection to sales.
 Be creative and flexible.
 Be positive.
 Be honest.
 Be kind.
-Such traits are seldom overlooked, and organizations generally value and reward them with greater responsibility.
+Such traits are often valued and rewarded with greater responsibility.

-To get/keep a good job and move to positions of greater responsibility and pay, get all the education you can, and try as many things as you can to discover what interests you and what you may be good at.
-Remember, any ability still requires much practice for excellence.
+To get/keep a good job and win positions of greater responsibility and pay, get all the education you can, and try many things to discover what interests you and what you may be good at.
+Remember, skill requires much practice.
 Having a clear idea of what you want to do doesn’t mean you are qualified to do it.
-Get as much general work experience as you can (offering service for free not only gives you experience and a good reputation, it will also help your social skills; working well with other people is a valuable ability).
-Never stop learning—about your job, your organization, and the industry in general.
-Travel.
-Other knowledge and experience make you more valuable.
-With education and some experience, you can eventually do what you love/apply for work in an organization that does what you love.
+Get as much general work experience as you can (offering service not only gives you experience and a good reputation, it will help your social skills; working well with other people is a valuable ability).
+Never stop learning—about your job, your organization, and your industry!
+Knowledge and experience make you valuable.
+With education and some experience, you can eventually apply for work in an organization that does what you love.

 START A BUSINESS OR FRANCHISE

 Solve a problem/provide goods or services that meet people’s needs.
 Seek expert input.
 For best results, continue to study business, computers, spelling, grammar, math, speaking, marketing, business law—and the industries that interest you.
 Never sell something that isn’t yours unless you have permission from the owners to do so (even art and ideas).
 As your business grows, hire a team of hardworking people (especially those with skills you don’t possess).
 Always plan your work; write specific goals and steps!
-Be flexible and creative.
-Make house calls.
-Work.
-Do your best.
+Be creative.
+Go where prospective customers are.
+Do good work.
 Be helpful—even if there seems to be no reward.
 Find partners with integrity.
 Budget your time and money.
 Keep your word.
 Be positive.
-Make decisions based on the best facts available (know your industry!).
+Make decisions based on the best facts available.
 Constantly improve.
 Take care of your health.
 Be honest.
 Be Kind.

 The best place to find customers is among people you know.
 Even if your product or service is for a specialized audience (e.g., science teachers), your friends and family likely can refer you to people in that niche.
 Of course, organizations (the National Science Teachers Association, for example) are a logical first resource for reaching your target market.
 Find such groups online, on social media, and in your community.
-Still, don’t neglect to inquire in your home/neighborhood circles!
+Inquire in neighborhood circles!
 Make a list of everyone you know—leave no one out.
-Include any contact information you have on them.
-Email or call them and ask whether they know a science teacher (or whatever your target audience is) you could reach out to.
+Include any contact information you have for them.
+Email or call them and ask whether they know a science teacher (or whatever your target audience is).
 In explaining your product or service, you may find that friends and family have interest as well.

 A Checklist of Things You Might Do If You Start Your Own Business